Congressional District # 10

 After Johns-Manville ceased operations on-site in summer 1998, U.S. EPA issued an explanation of significant differences in September 2000 which required the closure of the former wastewater treatment ponds and the miscellaneous disposal pit (which received non-asbestos-containing wastes).
 Closure of these ponds is proceeding in accordance with the First Amended Consent Decree which was entered in court in December 2004.
 Investigation of the former manufacturing area is being addressed through IEPA's Voluntary Clean-up Program.
 Construction on the first of three phases of pond and disposal pit closure began in 2005 and is ongoing.
 The former settling basin has been dewatered and covered.
 Since 1998, seven additional areas, all of which contained asbestos-containing material (ACM) were discovered outside of the Johns-Manville fence line.
 These areas have been characterized by Johns-Manville.
 In 2002, the largest of the sites was cleaned up under an EPA-funded removal action.
 EPA issued an enforcement action memorandum for the Southwestern Site Area in November 2012.
 Johns Manville filed a notice of dispute and EPA resolved the dispute in its letter dated September 18, 2013.

-Construction of the final drainage system for the Settling Basin is expected to be completed in Spring 2014.
-The clean up of the Southwestern Site Area and the filling and proper capping of the industrial canal, pumping lagoon, and collection basin are scheduled to begin in Summer 2014.
+The clean up of the Southwestern Site Area and the filling and proper capping of the industrial canal, pumping lagoon, and collection basin are scheduled to be completed in Spring 2016.